Essil22/robustbench-MLSec-Project/Challenges_faced.md

 - Reduced dataset size from 100–200 images to 50 images per evaluation
 - Executed models individually instead of running all models together
-- Selected a limited number of models due to computational cost
+- Selected the less hiviest 5  models due to computational cost
-- Saved intermediate results to avoid re-running expensive computations

 ---